 Ease of Cleaning

 The two pod style machines we tested dominated our cleaning tests due to their simple brewing methods that produce barely anything to clean besides a dirty mug.
 The Nespresso Vertuoline earned a score of 9 out of 10 in this metric.
 It automatically deposits spent pods into an attached bin (remember to recycle them if possible).
 That bin can sometimes get a little grimy and require a quick rinse, but that is really all that needs cleaning on a regular basis.
 The descaling process was straightforward and took us about 30 minutes.
-The Keurig K55 had a longer descaling process that lasted 70 minutes, which earned it a slightly lower score of 8 out of 10.
+The Keurig models had longer descaling processes that lasted roughly 70 minutes, which earned them a slightly lower score of 8 out of 10.
 The spent pods from this machine are simply removed and thrown away, so no bin gets messy.
 However, the majority of these pods are not recyclable.

 The OXO On Barista Brain Was slightly behind the capsules machines earning a 7 out of 10 in this metric.
 Its large filter basket makes removing grinds easy and the stainless steel carafe is can be hand washed without much fuss.
 The descaling process is easy to start and takes about 60 minutes to run.
-As a bonus the machine tells you when it needs to be descaled, so no need to set any reminders on your calendar.
+As a bonus, the machine tells you when it needs to be descaled, so no need to set any reminders on your calendar.

 The Moccamaster also earned a 7 out of 10 in this metric.
-Generally all of its components are easy to clean.
+Generally, all of its components are easy to clean.
 It uses paper filters that make disposing of grinds easy, and the pot has a wide opening for easy scrubbing.
 However, none of its components are dishwasher safe, hence the slightly lower score.